Note: The Snapshot report is only available to Flow Enterprise Server users. All others should use our new Check-in report.

 Who can use this?

-The Snapshot report provides a summary of an individual developer's work patterns for a period of time.
-The report also gives one specific piece of feedback for the developer, which can be useful for one-on-ones or reviews.
+Snapshot provides a summary of an individual developer's work patterns over a period of time.
+Snapshot gives developers feedback they can use in one-on-ones or reviews.

 In this article